- The Goals

 The RADIUS Health Promotion Lab aims to centre health equity while fostering the creation and incubation of equity-based models, ventures, partnerships and interventions by those from communities disproportionally impacted by health inequities.

-SFU's 2016-2022 SRP focuses on six challenges that encapsulate the breadth of and interconnections between researchers, build on our previous investments and serve as our priority research areas.
-Challenge 3 focuses specifically on how SFU research supports well-being for all.
+SFU's 2016-2022 SRP focused on six challenges that encapsulate the breadth of and interconnections between researchers, build on our previous investments and serve as our priority research areas.
+The SRP identified a specifc challenge focusing on how SFU research supports well-being for all.
+This challenge is now reflected as a priority area in SFU's latest Stratetgic Research Plan, 2023-2028.

 SFU researchers are investigating the causes and consequences of disease, including chronic and infectious diseases, mental illness and cancer.
 They investigate injury and have expertise in treatment, rehabilitation and recovery.
 Social, biological, environmental and behavioral determinants of health are investigated to support the wellness of individuals across the lifespan.